Getting some peace of mind

-resolution - If you're not happy with your insurer's decision you can complain to the Financial Ombudsman Service (FOS).
-This is a free independent service and any determination
+resolution - If you're not happy with your insurer's decision you can complain to the Australian Financial Complaints Authority (AFCA).
+This is a free independent service and any

 - Seek legal advice - If you are still unhappy with the outcome you may choose to seek legal advice.
 Be aware there is a time limit on further action.